 Pigeons don’t get a lot of attention.

-The ubiquitous rock doves have an undeserved negative image, since they are often referred to as “flying rats” due to their prevalence in cities and acidic droppings.
+The ubiquitous rock doves have an undeserved negative reputation, as they are often referred to as “flying rats” due to their prevalence in cities and acidic droppings.

 However, one particular pigeon is changing people’s perceptions of these animals.

-A photo of a pink-necked green pigeon went popular on Twitter lately, earning the moniker “hot pigeon.”
+A photo of a pink-necked green pigeon went viral on Twitter recently, earning the moniker “hot pigeon.”

-When compared to his city counterparts’ bland brown, gray, white, and black plumage, the pink-necked green pigeon shines out.
+When compared to his city cousins’ bland brown, gray, white, and black plumage, the pink-necked green pigeon shines out.

-These rainbow pigeons are impossible to miss, with plumage in tones of green, blue, lilac, soft pink, and yellow.
-In New York City, though, you won’t find them perched on any awnings.
+These rainbow pigeons stand out with their bright colors of green, blue, lilac, pastel pink, and yellow.
+In New York City, though, you won’t see them perched atop awnings.

 This is pink neck green pigeons in southeast Asia in Vietnam. pic.twitter.com/eiTZBJQ3iO